 Have you ever tried charcoal grilling or maybe haven’t had good experiences with it in the past?
 Check out our 5 tips for how to use a charcoal grill to help yourself become a better grill master in no time.

 I love grilling outdoors and it was always such a special treat to break out the charcoal grill growing up.
-We’d grill the usual hot dogs and burgers, but also steaks, chicken, veggies, and even bread on our charcoal Weber or Char-Broil grill.
+We’d grill the usual hot dogs and burgers, but also steaks, chicken, veggies, and even garlic bread on our classic Weber charcoal grill.

 As such, even though it can be a bit tougher to master, I prefer charcoal grilling because I find the taste to be so much better, and it’s just a different experience overall.
 If you haven’t tried charcoal grilling before, or have found it difficult in the past check out our 5 tips for how to use a charcoal grill below and give it a try!